 One day, Hudleston Philipson of Crook Hall, came here with some noisy followers on horses and demanded beer.
 Then they urged Thomas (her husband) to join their party to go with them and attack Colonel Briggs, at Kendal, who is now mayor.
 It was difficult to get the party away without uproar.
 They took the track to Kendal, and we learnt afterwards that one of them called Robert, who is called Robin the Devil, got more drink, then finding the Mayor was at service in the church, he rode his horse within the door and cried out to the Mayor to come out.
 The people turned on him and he had hard work to get away leaving his cap in thechurch.

 It seems from this there may have been two separate incidents, one in 1645 and one in 1648, and they were put together to make a good yarn for Thomas Machell.
-But Mrs Tolson heard the story secondhand, so she may not have been completely right, either.
+But Mrs Tolson heard the story about what happened in Kendal secondhand, so she may not have been completely right, either.

-It seems Robin was less popular at the time when the incident happened than he became later.
+Ann Tolson’s letter suggests Robin was less popular at the time when the incident happened than he became later.
 He was about twenty-two when Civil War began.
 His elder brother, Hudleston, had inherited the family estates a few years earlier.
 These included the wooded island opposite Bowness on Lake Windermere with its ancient manor house.
 The father of the two brothers had fallen into debt, and had gone off to fight for the King of Sweden as a mercenary, to try to repair his fortunes.
 He died when his eldest son was only nine years old, still in debt.
 The estate was leased whilst Hudleston was a minor, and when he finally came into his inheritance, he found it had been badly neglected.
 As a result, throughout his adult life, he was always short of money.
 This may be why his name does not appear in the records of gentry who were fined.
 Below a certain level of wealth, the Royalists were exempt.
-However, in a letter of 1664, Ann Tolson says both the Crooke estate and the Island were confiscated.

 When the fighting had started between the King and his enemies, the two brothers immediately joined the Royalist army.
 After the King’s defeat at York in 1645, the same year as the incident on the Island, they were chosen by Sir Thomas Glemham to be amongst his 500 handpicked the troops, who would defend the city of Carlisle against the forces of Parliament and the invading Scots.